CodeWicky/DWLogger/ReadMe.md

 - Displaying logs on screen in Application.
 - Dividing logs into 5 levels,and look over logs in specified level.
 - Backing up log automatically.
-- Collecting crash log automatically.
+- Collecting crash log automatically and snap it.
 - Searching specified log with key word.

 ## 如何使用